 This background as kit-smasher has had a profound impact on the visuals in all of James Cameron’s films.
 There was a brutalist element that overshadows most of his designs.
 Probably the place that was most apparent was the surprisingly iconic Aliens Pulse Rifle.

 And there is no question, this thing is iconic.
 There haven’t been too many props that have inspired the cosplay community this much.
-The interesting thing about it is the detail-work that went into the non-existent technical side of this.
-I remember when we were looking at the Bullpup problem.
-Bullpup carbine rifles are a great solution for urban fighting due to the short barrel length but its architecture creates a fundamental problem in ejecting spent brass.
+The interesting thing about it is the detail work that went into the non-existent technical side of this.
+I remember when we were looking at the Bullpup problem when I was in the Marine Corps.
+Bullpup carbine rifles are a decent solution for urban fighting due to the short barrel length but its architecture creates a fundamental problem in ejecting spent brass.
 If you are in cover behind the right side of a vehicle you are fine but if you have to go to the left you either expose yourself fully or try to shoot while spraying hot brass in your own face.
 The simplest solution is to go caseless on the ammo.
 It’s an idea that comes off the shelf every twenty years or so and invariably the problems of ammo fragility and attendant cook-off put it back on the shelf but it was getting a more serious look than usual in the mid-eighties when Aliens came out.
 The pump-action grenade launcher was a nice addition too.
 I also like the unique sound it made when it was being “fired.”
 Even today you can’t mistake the pulse rifle’s report for anything else.

-But if you mounted it on a low profile robot you’d be in business.
+However, if you mounted it on a low-profile robot you’d be in business.

-And so long as I’m on tactics, you don’t lead with it either.
+And so long as I’m on tactics, you don’t lead with that kind of machine gun either.
 A big part of the squad’s job is to protect it.
 Which is hard to do if the guy carrying it is the first one in the door.
 Leading with your squad’s machine gun is a good way of getting that gun snatched and immediately turned on your own squad.

 Aliens appears to be one of those movies that was saved in editing.
-Initially, Cameron was doing a shot for shot remake of Alien and then he appears to have changed his mind.
-If you look through the cut “Hadley’s Hope” footage you will see a number of similarities to scenes from the original Alien.
+Initially, Cameron was doing a shot-for-shot remake of Alien and then he seems to have changed his mind.
+If you look through the edited out “Hadley’s Hope” footage you will see a number of similarities to scenes from the original Alien.

 Theoretically, we already knew that, but the keyword is, “theoretically.”
 In the theatrical version, we had a Schrodinger’s Cat of a situation where we didn’t know if the colony was alive or dead until we got a look at it.
-Not knowing at what stage the problem was at gave it an air of suspense.
+Not knowing at what stage the problem was at, gave the first act an air of suspense.